kevL/yata/ReadMe.txt

       - performs search if the Search box or Search Options dropdown has focus
       - performs goto if the Goto box has focus

-Delete - when a row is selected (as indicated with a green field at the far left
+Delete       - clears the text of selected cells Shift+Delete - when a row is selected (as indicated with a green field at the
-         of a row) the Delete-key deletes that row.
+               far left of a row) [Shift+Delete] deletes that row.
 Use Shift+LMB on another row, above or below the selected row, to select a range of rows to delete.
 If all rows of a table are deleted a single default row will be created.
-       - if a row is not selected, Delete clears the text of selected cells

 Space - focuses the table and selects the first cell.
 If cell(s) are already
         selected the table will scroll to ensure that the first selected cell is